christophriepe/cassandra-retro/README.md

 ## postOP

+The postoperative data set, which accurately represents the condition of ICU patients across a variety of different variables.
+The dataset consists of a total of 22,358,778 data points.

 ### Types

+All types represented in the postoperative dataset with the corresponding number of recorded events.

 | ID   | Name         | Description                                          | Count     |
 | :--- | :----------- | :--------------------------------------------------- | :-------- |